oracle/cloudtestdrive/AppDev/ATP-OKE/LabGuide400DataLoadingIntoATP_own.md

 - In the  above sequence of commands, we used the "OCI CLI", or the **Oracle Cloud Command Line Interface**  to interact with elements in the infrastructure, in this case the database.
 For more information on how this works, you can look at the [documentation](https://docs.cloud.oracle.com/en-us/iaas/tools/oci-cli/2.9.9/oci_cli_docs/cmdref/db/autonomous-database/generate-wallet.html).

-- On the command line, add the new files to the git repository, commit them and push them to the Developer Cloud with the following commands:
+- On the command line, add the new files to the git repository, commit them and push them to Visual Builder Studio with the following commands:

 ```bash
 # add the new files to the git repository